ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/pre_commit_hooks.md

 > expression\] statements, to identify whether any new secret has been committed.

-This means it uses regular expression patterns to scan your code changes for anything that **looks like a secret according to one or more of these regular expression patterns**.
+This means it uses regular expression patterns to scan your code changes for anything that looks like a secret according to one or more of these regular expression patterns.
 By definition, there are only a limited number of patterns, so the `detect-secrets` package cannot detect every conceivable type of secret.

 To understand what types of secrets will be detected, [read the `detect-secrets` documentation on caveats][detect-secrets-caveats], and the [list of supported plugins